 Orphan socks make great dustcloths.
 Slip them over your dusting arm and you won’t need to buy new rubber gloves to protect your hands.

-Toothbrushes are ideal applicators to polish silver jewelry, and I use them to get into the nooks and crannies of Grandma’s cut crystal knicknacks.
+Toothbrushes are ideal applicators to polish silver jewelry.
+I use them also to get into the nooks and crannies of Grandma’s cut crystal knicknacks.

 Orphan dangling earrings that can be worn as pendants.